malakafaqahmad/my-portfolio2/GITHUB_PAGES_SETUP.md

 # GitHub Pages Setup Instructions

 Your portfolio is now configured for GitHub Pages deployment!

+## ✅ Status: Ready for Deployment

 ## Automatic Deployment (Recommended)